“If you can keep your head when all about you are losing theirs…” Rudyard Kipling, “If”

 Roberts suggested that to be effective, we have to think differently about how we allocate both the time spent on each role and how that role changes in a crisis.

 The key to success has always been allocating the right time to each of these three roles.
 The COVID-19 crisis demands us to repeatedly and rapidly adapt the time allocation and role content.
-To learn more about how to effectively balance your time as an architect, translator and doer, click here.
-In the meantime, stay mentally and physically healthy, and let us know if we can help in any way during these challenging times.
+Learn more about how to effectively balance your time as an architect, translator, and doer.